DAY 1 YEREVAN

 Continue to the oldest surviving building on the territory of Armenia, the 1st century Garni Pagan Temple.
 The Garni Temple was built by the Armenian King Tiridates with the money he received after visiting Emperor Nero in Rome, and was dedicated to Sun God Mithra.

-Take a trip down to Garni Gorge, to see the breathtaking vertical cliffs of the well preserved octagonal basalt columns, called the "Symphony of the Stones".
+Take a local 4x4 car down to the bottom of the Garni Gorge, to see the breathtaking vertical cliffs of the well preserved octagonal basalt columns, called the "Symphony of the Stones".
+Usually, visitors must walk or take a local car, as our buses do not make trips down there.
 Return to Yerevan.
 Overnight in Yerevan.

 DAY 4 YEREVAN – TSAGHKADZOR – LAKE SEVAN – DILIJAN – BAGRATASHEN – TBILISI